EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-buy-ram.md

 #  eosio.ramfee <= eosio.token::transfer        {"from":"alice","to":"eosio.ramfee","quantity":"0.0005 SYS","memo":"ram fee"}
 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```
+## Summary
+In conclusion, by following these instructions you are able to purchase RAM, with a specified amount of tokens, for the specified accounts.